vsevkayf/NEHSI/maayan.md

 ---

-Maayan is the scientific director at the Soroka clinical research center and a PhD
+Mrs. Yitshak-Sade serves as a Chief Scientific Officer at the Soroka clinical research center and currently completeing her

-candidate at Ben Gurion University.
+doctoral thesis at Ben Gurion University.
 Maayan&#39;s research focuses on environmental

 epidemiology.
 In her thesis, Maayan is investigating the spatial and temporal